Dual-Scale Channel Estimation in Sensing-Assisted Communication Systems: Joint Time Allocation and Beamforming Design: System Model and Problem Formulation

-Since the interference between targets is negligible in the large-scale multiple-input multiple-output (MIMO) regime and the targets can be distinguished in the delay-Doppler domain \cite{ngo2015massive }, the BS is capable of processing each echo signal individually, as $\boldsymbol{y}_{r,k}\left( t \right)$.
-Thus, the output of the user $k$ after delay and Doppler frequency compensation of the matched filter is expressed as where $G$ is the matched-filtering gain, $\boldsymbol{w}_{r,k}$ is the $k$th column of $\boldsymbol{W}_{r}$, $\tilde{\boldsymbol{z}}_{r,k}$ denotes the measurement noise.
-Then, assuming the unbiased measurements, the angular CRB is given by\cite{song2023intelligent}\footnotemark{}
+Since the interference between targets is negligible in the large-scale MIMO regime and the targets can be distinguished in the delay-Doppler domain \cite{ngo2015massive }, the BS is capable of processing each echo signal individually, as $\boldsymbol{y}_{r,k}\left( t \right)$.
+Then, the delay $\tau _{k}$ and the Doppler frequency $\nu _{k}$ can be estimated by matched-filtering according to\cite{liu2020radar}